Deim Mansour

 Deim Mansour (ديم منصور) is a town in the Blue Nile State, Sudan.
 Since 2011 and during the Sudan War, it has been the site of violent clashes between the Sudan People's Liberation Movement–North (SPLM/N) - Al Hilu and the Sudanese Armed Forces (SAF).
 This conflict has led to a significant displacement of people, with about 5,000 reportedly fleeing to Ethiopia following the clashes in the Kurmuk locality, which includes Deim Mansour.

+In 2026, RSF and Al-Hilu captured the town.